swan556/swan556/README.md

 ## Hi there 👋
 Hello there!
 I'm Swan.
-student at IIT BHU(varanasi), India.
+student at IIT BHU (varanasi), India.

-I'm currently learning about basics of AI/ML.
+I'm a Programmer